fortanix/sq-dsm/guide/src/chapter_01.md

 # Further reading

-For more examples on how to read a key from a file, and then either encrypt or decrypt some messages, see [`openpgp/examples/encrypt-for.rs`] and [`openpgp/examples/decrypt-with.rs`].
+For more examples on how to read a key from a file, and then either create a signed message, or a detached signature, see [`openpgp/examples/sign.rs`] and [`openpgp/examples/sign-detached.rs`].

-[`openpgp/examples/encrypt-for.rs`]: https://gitlab.com/sequoia-pgp/sequoia/blob/master/openpgp/examples/encrypt-for.rs
+[`openpgp/examples/sign.rs`]: https://gitlab.com/sequoia-pgp/sequoia/blob/master/openpgp/examples/sign.rs
-[`openpgp/examples/decrypt-with.rs`]: https://gitlab.com/sequoia-pgp/sequoia/blob/master/openpgp/examples/decrypt-with.rs
+[`openpgp/examples/sign-detached.rs`]: https://gitlab.com/sequoia-pgp/sequoia/blob/master/openpgp/examples/sign-detached.rs